Nuxify/gomora-dapp/README.md

 # Gomora dApp
-A Gomora template for building dApps and web3-powered API and smart contract listeners
+A Gomora template for building EVM-compatible API and smart contract indexers and listeners

 ## Local Development